 “OK Universe, if I’m meant to be doing this, I need some guidance.
 Please help me.”

 In a moment of frustration, I had stepped away from my computer to go and lie outside in the sun.
 As I lay there on our outdoor lounge, a series of events flooded my memory in rapid succession.

-- I’m 17 years old, standing on the banks of the Rio Parana in Paraguay, South America, as an exchange student all the way from Australia.
+I’m 17 years old, standing on the banks of the Rio Parana in Paraguay, South America, as an exchange student all the way from Australia.
 Upstream, a large concrete factory is pumping its waste into the river while downstream, my friends and host-family are washing and bathing.
 I stare in horror as I watch the plumes of toxic waste flow right into the bay where everyone is bathing.
 I’m outraged and think to myself, “One day I’m going to do something about this.”

-- I’m 23 years old and I’m working as a Research Scientist with a big mining company on a biological mining process that has the potential to be way more environmentally friendly than traditional methods.
+I’m 23 years old and I’m working as a Research Scientist with a big mining company on a biological mining process that has the potential to be way more environmentally friendly than traditional methods.
 But despite our best efforts, the economics don’t stack up.
 I feel frustrated and disheartened that our economic system doesn’t have a way to quantify the damage we cause to nature.
 Why can’t we see the long-term damage we’re doing for short-term profit?

-- I’m working part-time on a project in Indonesia with Engineers Without Borders to provide clean water to a large community in northeastern Bali.
+I’m working part-time on a project in Indonesia with Engineers Without Borders to provide clean water to a large community in north-eastern Bali.
 I feel such joy and satisfaction when after four long years we finally celebrate the completion of our successful project through close collaboration with the local people.
 This is what makes my heart sing.

 I’m 34 and I’m a Consulting Water Engineer.
 I’m giving a presentation to the Executives of a large Water Utility about how we can better plan our water treatment systems to be more sustainable.
 One manager makes an off-hand comment about how I’m simply trying to ‘win work’ for my company, and they decline to consider the ideas in our Strategic Plan.
 Again I feel utterly disheartened.
 Why don’t they seem to care about doing the right thing?

-- I’m in my mid-thirties I walk away from my career as a Consulting Engineer because I’m tired of banging my head against a brick wall.
+I’m in my mid-thirties I walk away from my career as a Consulting Engineer because I’m tired of banging my head against a brick wall.
 I have an inextinguishable fire in my belly to make a positive difference in the world.
 But I feel utterly impotent and powerless.
 And I’m exhausted and unwell.

 As these memories flooded my awareness, one after another, I realised that so much frustration in my life had been because I desperately wanted to make a positive difference.
 But it had gotten to the point where I realised that I had a lot of work to do on myself first, before I’d be able to create any kind of lasting change in the outside world.
 I was a mess and I needed to sort myself out.
+Suddenly the clarity popped.

-And I’m here to serve Heart-Centered Changemakers.
+And I’m here to serve other changemakers.

-“Life will give you whatever experience is most helpful for the evolution of your consciousness.
+Life will give you whatever experience is most helpful for the evolution of your consciousness.
 How do you know this is the experience you need?
 Because this is the experience you are having at the moment. - Eckhart TolleTweet it

-This past year has been another powerful lesson for me in trusting that everything is always unfolding exactly as it should.
+The struggle was another powerful lesson for me in trusting that everything is always unfolding exactly as it should.

 It’s a simple change in perspective, but it makes the difference between flowing contentedly with the rhythms of life or suffering.